rahuman23/NPEF-Elite-/SQLLAB01/sqllab01.rst

 1.2 Install HammerDB
 ++++++++++++++++++++

-Install HammerDB is very easy , download the package from the website , and follow the Windows installation.
+Installing HammerDB is very easy, download the package from the website, and follow the Windows installation.
-Next-> Next or you can reference the installation guide that provide by
+Next-> Next or you can reference the installation guide that provide below:

 http://www.hammerdb.com/hammerdb_install_guide.pdf